A Dataset of State-Censored Tweets: Data Collection

 \subsection{Extending The Censored Users}

-Up to this point, the number of users whose entire profile was censored is 3,389, which is bigger than the dataset by BuzzFeed which consisted of 1,714.
-However, when we evaluate our datasets' recall on BuzzFeed's dataset, we found that we only captured 65\% of the users on this dataset.
-To increase the recall as much as we can, we extend our dataset by exploiting the connections of the list of censored users we have.
+Up to this point, the number of users whose entire profile was censored is 3,389, which is bigger than the dataset created by BuzzFeed which consisted of 1,714.
+However, when we evaluate our datasets' recall on BuzzFeed's dataset, we found that we only captured 65\% of the users in that dataset.
+To increase recall, we extend our dataset by exploiting the connections of the list of censored users we have.
 Precisely, we collect the friends of the accounts in our dataset whose tweets were censored and the Twitter lists they are added to.
 For the latter case, we then collect the members of these lists.
 We collect 3,233,554 friends and the members of 70,969 lists in total.
-We found 494 censored users, increasing the recall to 80.3\% when evaluated using the BuzzFeed's dataset.
-We merge the extended dataset with BuzzFeed dataset which is separately stored in \texttt{buzzfeed\_users.csv}.
-We collected 4,301 users whose profile are entirely censored in total.
+We found 494 censored users, increasing the recall to 80.3\% when evaluated using the BuzzFeed dataset.
+We merge the extended dataset with the BuzzFeed dataset which is separately stored in \texttt{buzzfeed\_users.csv}.
+We collected 4,301 users whose profile was entirely censored in total.
 The resulting dataset can be found in \texttt{users.csv}.